lrazovic/rust-hmac-sha/README.md

 ![CI status](https://github.com/lrazovic/rust-hmac-sha1/actions/workflows/ci.yml/badge.svg)
 [![creates.io version](https://img.shields.io/crates/v/hmac-sha)](https://crates.io/crates/hmac-sha)

 A pure Rust implementation of the Hash-based Message Authentication Code Algoritm for SHA-{1,2,3}.
-This project can be seen as an interface for the [RustCrypto](https://github.com/RustCrypto/hashes) crate, focusing on user/developer ease of use.
+This project can be seen as an interface/wrapper for the [RustCrypto](https://github.com/RustCrypto/hashes) crate, focusing on user/developer ease of use.
 Works in a `#![no_std]` environment.